DonGuillotine/DonGuillotine/README.md

 - 🔭  I'm a Professional Facebook 3D creator, you can find my works [here](https://www.facebook.com/infect3dstudio/).
 - 👯  I’m looking to collaborate with people with Amazing Ideas.
 - 🎵  Music lover with a fondness for classic hits from various decades by artists such as Frank Sinatra, Bee Gees, Tears for Fears and other amazing singers.
-- 📙  I love to read, I'm a Huge fan of Dan Brown, Tom Clancy, Anne Rice and Thomas Hardy's books.
+- 📙  I love to read.
+I'm a Huge fan of Dan Brown, Tom Clancy, Anne Rice and Thomas Hardy's books.
 <br />

 ## 📩 Connect with me